zksecurity/RFCs/source/starknet/fri.md

 TODO: refer to the section on the first layer evaluation stuff (external dependency)

-Besides the first and last layers, each layer verification of a query happens by simply decommiting a layer's queries.
+Besides the last layer, each layer verification of a query happens by simply decommiting a layer's queries.

 ```rust
 table_decommit(commitment, paths, leaves_values, witness, settings);
 ```

+To verify the last layer's query, as the last layer polynomial is received in clear, simply evaluate it at the queried point `1/fri_layer_query.x_inv_value` and check that it matches the expected evaluation `fri_layer_query.y_value`.

 TODO: As explained in the section on Merkle Tree Decommitment, witness leaves values have to be given as well.

 TODO: link to section on merkle tree

 #### Computing the next layer's queries